How Data and Technology Are Transforming Value-Based Care in Senior Living

 2. Digital Health Tracking – IoT devices, wearables, and sensors monitor wellness indicators without being intrusive, enabling early intervention when changes occur.

-3. Care Coordination and Communication Platforms – Secure systems align staff, providers, and families around shared care plans and real-time text or email updates.
+3. Care Coordination and Communication – Secure systems align staff, providers, and families around shared care plans and real-time text or email updates.

-4. Visitor Management and Credential VerificationDigital sign-in systems and credential verification for third-party caregivers ensure that only qualified individuals provide care to residents.
+4. Visitor Management – Digital sign-in systems and credential verification for third-party caregivers ensure that only qualified individuals provide care to residents.

-Getting Started with Value-Based Care
+How to Get Started with Value-Based Care

 Transitioning to a value-based care model can feel like a significant change, but most communities begin by taking small, intentional steps.
 The goal is to establish processes that prioritize residents’ needs and create measurable improvements in quality of life.